-Sport is an integral and compulsory part of school life at Barker.
-Participation in team sports, from Year 3, allows healthy competition and skills development which are essential elements in the development of well-balanced young people.
-Barker students are offered a wide choice of sports and benefit from the excellent sporting facilities available to them.
+Sport is an integral and compulsory part of school life at Barker College.
+Set on 50 acres, Barker students are offered a wide choice of sports and benefit from the excellent sporting facilities available to them.

 School Performance in National and State-wide Tests and Examinations